 The Microsoft Surface Pro 7+ is a mid-generation update for the original Surface Pro 7 tablet that provides a few upgrades in regards to performance and user experience, and while it’s far from the most exciting product released last year, there are reasons to consider picking one up in 2022.

-It’s worth noting that while Surface devices are popular amongst creatives (particularly those who prefer Windows over IOS), the Microsoft Surface Pro 7+ is actually designed with business professionals and enterprise customers in mind, and is marketed as such, though it isn’t difficult to pick one up as a standard consumer.
+It’s worth noting that while Surface devices are popular amongst creatives (particularly those who prefer Windows over IOS), the Microsoft Surface Pro 7+ is actually designed with business professionals and enterprise customers in mind – much like Microsoft's new Surface Laptop Studio – and is marketed as such, though it isn’t difficult to pick one up as a standard consumer.

 The upgrades from the original Surface Pro 7 come in the form of a newer, more powerful processor generation that offers increased graphics performance and extended battery life, as well as a removable SSD and built-in LTE (Long-Term Evolution) on select models.